Mossad: Morocco

 In September 1956, Mossad established a secretive network in Morocco to smuggle Moroccan Jews to Israel after a ban on immigration to Israel was imposed.

 In early 1991, two Mossad operatives infiltrated the Moroccan port of Casablanca and planted a tracking device on the freighter Al-Yarmouk, which was carrying a cargo of North Korean missiles bound for Syria.
 The ship was to be sunk by the Israeli Air Force, but the mission was later called off by Prime Minister Yitzhak Rabin.

 Tunisia

 The 1988 killing of Khalil al-Wazir (Abu Jihad), a founder of Fatah.

 The alleged killing of Salah Khalaf, head of intelligence of the PLO and second in command of Fatah behind Yasser Arafat, in 1991.

-The 2016 alleged killing of Hamas operative, Mohammad al-Zawahri, in Tunisia.
-Mohammad Zawari, known to Israel's security echelon as "The Engineer", was a Hamas affiliated engineer who was believed to be constructing drones for the group.
+The 2016 alleged killing of Hamas operative Mohamed Zouari in Sfax.
+Known to Israel's security echelon as "The Engineer", he was a Hamas-affiliated engineer who was believed to be constructing drones for the group.
 He was shot at close range.